 As previously mentioned, inverter generators produce a lot less noise than conventional open frame generators.
 This might be a major consideration when choosing a generator, and especially so if you've got nosey annoying neighbors nearby.

-In general, due to the fact that inverters only produce as much power as is needed at a given time, they usually don’t need to run as hard, thus producing less noise.
+In general, due to the fact that inverters only produce as much power as is needed at a given time, they usually don’t need to run as hard, thus producing less noise, and drawing less amperage.

 Due to the fact that inverter generators are usually more fuel-efficient and produce less power, they are also a helluva lot quieter.